 - Helps in achieving green mandates such as the likes of UN’s Principle for Responsible Investment (PRI)

-- As the end-use of the bonds are having positive environmental externalities, they also tend to have attractive tax benefits.
-Kenya’s Capital Market Authority green bond tax incentive which was implemented in 2017
+- As the end-use of the bonds have positive environmental externalities, they also tend to have attractive tax benefits.
+Kenya’s Capital Market Authority green bond tax incentive, which was implemented in 2017

 - Issuers are benefitted as the bond proceeds help their capital structure.
 Like issuers are permitted to use a certain percentage of the proceeds to repay bank loans and invest in working capital.
 These proceeds can also be used to replaced high-cost debt in existing green projects in the case issuer is meeting the minimum credit rating and has demonstrated good operation performance in the past.

 - In the past, such bonds have attracted criticism to the extent the end use of the money raised from such bonds did not go far enough to be classified as green.